astroufsc/chimera/docs/configuring.rst

         focus_offsets: "U:-100 B:0 V:0 R:25"

 Filters of different optical thickness need different focus positions.
-Point the wheel at a *focuser* and give it a table of *focus_offsets*, in focuser steps, and every filter change moves the focuser by the difference between the outgoing and the incoming filter before ``set_filter()`` returns.
+Point the wheel at a *focuser* and give it a table of *focus_offsets*, in whatever units that focuser works in (steps, microns, ...), and every filter change moves the focuser by the difference between the outgoing and the incoming filter before ``set_filter()`` returns.
 Offsets are relative moves, so autofocus results and temperature compensation are preserved.
 Filters left out of the table (``I`` above) get no offset.

 Leave ``focuser`` unset to disable the compensation.
 If the offset cannot be applied the filter